andrewthecodertx/Neural-Network/README.md

 ## Future Enhancements

-* **Dynamic Network Architecture:** Allow the user to define the number of hidden layers and neurons per layer.
 * **Dockerization:** Provide a Docker image for easier deployment and use.
-* **More Activation Functions:** Implement additional activation functions (e.g., sigmoid, tanh).
 * **Command-Line Arguments:** Allow all parameters to be passed via command-line arguments instead of interactive prompts.
+* **Additional Optimizers:** Implement other optimization algorithms like Adam or RMSprop.
+* **Regularization:** Add support for L1/L2 regularization to prevent overfitting.

 ## Contributing